default741/graph-coloring-quantum-circuits/README.md

  - `docs/`: Extended methodology and background derived from the paper
  - `experiments/`: Sample graphs, test cases, and simulation results

+### Notebook: `grover_graph_coloring_qiskit.ipynb`

+This notebook presents a quantum algorithm for solving the Graph Coloring Problem using Grover's Search in Qiskit.
+It showcases how quantum amplitude amplification can be used to identify valid vertex colorings in a graph while minimizing conflicts across connected nodes.
+The solution involves encoding node colors into qubit pairs, constructing a custom oracle to detect color clashes, and applying the Grover diffusion operator to amplify valid solutions.
+Two approaches are explored: searching across the full state space and using a restricted initialization that excludes invalid color patterns (e.g., the "11" encoding).
+The implementation supports flexible iteration counts based on problem parameters, and includes utilities for visualization, entanglement detection, and state preparation.
+Simulations are performed on small graph instances to illustrate the efficiency and correctness of the algorithm.
+This notebook serves as a modular and extensible foundation for experimenting with quantum search applied to constraint-based optimization problems.

 ## Reference
 Ghadiali, A. M., & Simha, R. (2025).
 Quantum-Assisted Graph Coloring: Solving the Graph Coloring Problem with Grover’s Algorithm in Qiskit.
 George Washington University.